OOXXXXOO/WSNet/README.md

 This project work for train, validation, test, with general dataset by different model or use the custom dataset that generate by specified data structure.

-The main purpose of this project :
+The major purpose of this project :

 * Start a fast training instance on the standard datasets with default pre-trained model.
 *  Automatic build the dataset from original images & labels with **the specified data structure rule**.